rfly-openha/documents/2_tutorial/local_outlier_factor.md

 lof = local_outlier_factor(points, k)
 ```

-The local outlier factor algorithm
+The local outlier factor algorithm.

-Detect outliers by the local outlier factor.
+Compute the local outlier factors of all the points outliers by the local outlier factor.

 ## Examples